 The detail that breaks the plan

 The conversion tax has to be paid from a taxable brokerage account.
-Using 401(k) dollars to cover it defeats the math.
-Using 401(k) dollars to pay the bill defeats the math.
-A reader without roughly $150,000 in outside savings to cover the ten years of tax payments has to either build that cushion now or scale the conversion schedule down.
+Using 401(k) dollars to pay the bill defeats the math entirely.
+A reader without roughly $180,000 in outside savings to cover twelve years of tax payments has to either build that cushion now or scale the conversion schedule down.

 Three things to do this year